Losing Love: The Life Experience We All Must Learn To Master

 So many of us stay, sometimes for way too long a time, in relationships that are untenable, destructive, or abusive in one form or another.

 When you are losing love, it does not matter who’s doing the pulling away.
 In the end, both parties suffer.
 One person may feel the pain and agony before the other but understand that no one leaves love unscathed.

 “No one gets out of this life alive.
 So, leave a footprint of your choice.
 You are writing your epitaph.
 You are writing it now!
 Life is a process, not a goal.
 Live it now, or you will miss it!
 We have time to spend and no time to waste.”

 Losing love is no different.

-There is one essential part or aspect of losing love that we cannot and should not disregard: the pain of the other person involved.
+There is one essential part of losing a love that we cannot and should not disregard, and that is the pain of the other person involved.